rodweleo/rodweleo.dev/README.md

 ## 🚀 About Me

-I'm a passionate Software Engineer with over 2 years of experience in working with cross-functional teams in designing, developing, and implementing software solutions using agile methodologies.
+I'm a Software Engineer with over 2 years of experience in working with cross-functional teams in designing, developing, and implementing software solutions using agile methodologies.
 I have a keen interest in AI, FinTech, and leveraging technology to solve real-world problems promoting the sustainable development goals.

 ## 🛠️ Skills